aer0usa/aer0usa.github.io/sliderules.md

         * "138" written on one side and one end of box
     * Leather case with slot for instruction slip
         * "US" embossed in gold on front, partly worn off
-        * "138" writtin inside flap
+        * "138" written inside flap
     * Plastic instruction slip
     * Belt loop
     * Slide Rule Guarantee Registration Card